-Alden James, Project Manager (PM) at the Charles E. Bennett building joined Challenge Enterprises on June 15, 2007, as a janitor in the Bryan Simpson United States Courthouse working his way up and became a shift supervisor.
+Alden James, Project Manager (PM) at the Charles E. Bennett building joined Challenge Enterprises on June 15, 2007, as a janitor in the Bryan Simpson United States Courthouse working his way up and becoming a shift supervisor.
 Due to his dedication, hard work, and determination, Alden was selected and promoted to PM for the Charles E. Bennett Federal Building on September 17, 2013, the youngest PM in the history of Challenge Enterprises.

 Not only does Alden set goals and achieve them at work, but he also decided to attend the Florida State College at Jacksonville to further his education, majoring in Business Administration while working full-time.

-Due to his hard work, academic ability in maintaining an outstanding GPA, Alden was nominated and selected for The National Society of Leadership and Success.
+Due to his hard work, and academic ability in maintaining an outstanding GPA, Alden was nominated and selected for The National Society of Leadership and Success.

 Founded in 2001, the National Society of Leadership and Success (NSLS) describes itself as a “leadership honor society,” allegedly the largest in the U.S. with over 700 chapters and more than one million members nationally.